 The isolation of the subantarctic islands means both species, the Auckland Island teal and Campbell Island teal, are vulnerable to the introduction of disease which would have a catastrophic effect.

 Recent conservation efforts

-The third release of the Campbell Island teal back onto Campbell Island in August 2006 marked the end of a 20 year conservation project for the Department of Conservation.
+The third release of the Campbell Island teal back onto Campbell Island in August 2006 marked the end of a 20 year conservation project for DOC.

 Auckland Island teal, Enderby Island

 It had been a long exile for the rare flightless bird after being driven from its Campbell Island home by rats more than 200 years ago.

 In fact, up until 1972, when a small group were discovered on rat-free Dent Island, off Campbell Island’s coast, the teal was thought to have been extinct for about 100 years.
 It was from this small group that DOC has been able to turn the tide and has been able to establish a thriving teal population back onto Campbell Island.

 The third and final release which saw 54 teal being transferred onto Campbell Island followed two earlier releases in 2004 and 2004 where 50 and 55 respectively were transferred back to their island home.